CoMakery/comakery-app/README.md

 ## Web Hosting For CoMakery

+Contact support@comakery.com for information about web hosting provided by CoMakery.

 If you want to setup a paid hosting service - great!
 People need help with hosting and you should get paid for your labor.
 Although this falls under commercial use, we're excited about hosting partnerships.
 Contact license@comakery.com to discuss a hosting partnership.

 ## Get Involved